Abu al-Qasim al-Khoei: Scholastic career

+Final years

 Khoei's status as the pre-eminent scholar of his age did not go unchallenged.
-In the 1970s, Grand Ayatollah Mohammed Shirazi, a radical theologian based in Karbala had a long-running feud with Al Khoei and his fellow clerics in Najaf over the legitimacy of theocratic rule.
-The dispute resulted in Khoei seeking to dismiss Al Shirazi's status as a religious scholar.
+In the 1970s, Grand Ayatollah Mohammed Shirazi, a radical theologian based in Karbala had a long-running feud with Al Khoei and his fellow clerics in Najaf over the legitimacy of theocratic rule, stemming from Khoei's close relationship with Ruhollah Khomeini, which he maintained despite being a quietist.
+The dispute resulted in Khoei seeking to dismiss Al Shirazi's status as a reliable religious scholar.

 After the Persian Gulf War, Khoei was arrested by Saddam Hussein during the mass Shia uprising that followed the defeat of Iraqi forces.
-While under arrest, he was taken to Baghdad and forced to make public appearances with Saddam Hussein.
-Hussein eventually allowed Khoei to return to Najaf, but he was placed under house arrest.
+While under arrest, he was taken to Baghdad and made public appearances with Saddam Hussein.
+Hussein eventually allowed Khoei to return to Najaf, but remained under house arrest.
 Khoei died on 8 August 1992 in Najaf, at the age of 92.
-His funeral was led by his student Ali Sistani.
+His funeral prayer was led by his student Ali Sistani.
 He was buried in the Shrine of Imam Ali in Najaf.

 Legacy

-Welfare
+Welfare institutions

 An Imam Khoei foundation building in New York.

-He was fervently dedicated to establishing welfare, social, cultural, and educational institutions for Muslims worldwide.
+He was fervently dedicated to establishing welfare, social, cultural, and educational institutions to protect Muslims worldwide, aiming to work in matters of Zakat, Sadaqah, Kaffarah, Fitr, Eidiyah and Isqat.

 The following are some of the institutions he established: